omeldar/raytracer/README.md

 ![Starting Progress Bar](./docs/starting_pb.png)

-Here is a screenshot of what the bar looks like when we're in about the middle:
+Here is a screenshot of what the bar looks like when it's about 3/4 done.:

 ![Middle Progress Bar](./docs/pb_middle.png)

-And here is what it looks when the program stops:
+And here is what it looks when the program ended:

 ![End Progress Bar](./docs/pb_end.png)